Indoor Activities for Kids: Theaters

 Nonprofit company Theatreworks tours throughout the City, presenting more than 15 shows each year.
 Most are geared toward grades K–4 and tickets are a steal at $11 each, which buys you at least an hour of indoor entertainment.
 From mid-July to mid-August, families can line up outside the Lucille Lortel Theatre for the chance to see a Theatreworks show for free.

 If you'd rather wait out the inclement weather in Midtown, head to The New Victory Theater.
-There's always something going on inside this booster seat–equipped venue, where you'll find dance showcases, magic shows and a few traditional acts, too.
+There's always something going on inside this booster seat–equipped venue, where you'll find dance showcases, circus performances and a few traditional acts, too.

 Young audience members might be inspired to pursue a showbiz career of their own after seeing the skilled kid-performers (ages 8–18) of TADA!
 Youth Theater's musical showcases.
 TADA! puts on three shows each season, geared toward ages 3 to 11.